thejvdev/neural-net-from-scratch/README.md

-# Neural Network in the C Language
+# Neural Networks in the C Language

 This repository was created to deepen my understanding of neural networks, enhance my programming skills, and gain experience in building libraries in C.